AndreyShaykovskiy/AndreyShaykovskiy/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Computer science student, IT news writer from Russia 🇷🇺</h3>

-This is where I collect my works.
-I will be glad if you get acquainted with them.
+This is the place where I collect my works.
+I will be glad if you check them.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...